 Her Nankatayis were the best I have ever had.
 I guess it is mostly because of the prolonged procedure she used to follow.
-She used to make the dough in the morning and start baking in the evening, allowing the dough to ‘stand’ for 4-5 hrs.
-When I prepared them here, I cut down the ‘standing’ time to 30mins (because I was in a hurry).
+She used to make the dough in the morning and start baking in the evening, allowing the dough to stand for 4-5 hrs.
+When I prepared them here, I cut down the standing time to 30mins (because I was in a hurry).
 Still they turned out great.

 - 1 cup powdered sugar

-Baking soda 1 tea spn
+- 1 tea spn baking soda

-Cardamom powder(optional) 1/4 tea spn
+- 1/4 tea spn cardamom powder optional

 - Take all the mixture to one side of the bowl (press it using hand, there should not be any gaps in the dough).

-Make small rounds with the mixture (this requires a bit of patience.
-Since this dough is very loose, it breaks easily while making balls.
+- Make small rounds with the mixture.
+Sometimes the dough breaks easily while making balls.
 So apply a bit of ghee to the hands and apply pressure with hands while making the balls.

-Bake in preheated oven at 300F for around 30-40 mins (till the nankatayis get a few cracks on the top).
+- Bake in preheated oven at 300F for around 30-40 mins (till the nankatayis get a few cracks on the top).